Join for FREE

 This is a Ramsar Site, Special Protected Area and Natural Reserve.
 Haff Reimech lies in the far south-east of the country in the valley of the Moselle and includes gravel-pits, grassland and scrub and the best area is around Remerschen.

-Common Crane occurs in thousands on passage and migrating raptors can include Western Honey-Buzzard, Black Kite and Red Kite and Osprey.
+Common Crane occurs in thousands on passage and migrating raptors can include European Honey Buzzard, Black Kite and Red Kite and Osprey.
 One or two Black-throated Diver appear in winter as well as Great Bittern, Smew, Peregrine Falcon and Short-eared Owl.

 Birds you can see here include: